-Incredibly aromatic Moroccan chicken stew with olives in ras-el-hanout and tomato sauce, this stew can become a family favorite.
+Incredibly aromatic Moroccan chicken stew with ras-el-hanout, olives, and tomato sauce, this dish can become a family favorite.

 Moroccan chicken stew with olives and ras-el-hanout, there is so much flavor in this simple dish!
 A perfectly light and delicious meal, ready in about 30 minutes.

-The recipe for this ras-el-hanout chicken stew was born from the need of using up some chicken breast scraps leftover after properly slicing the chicken breasts to make chicken breast rolls.
+The recipe for this ras-el-hanout chicken stew was born from the need of using up some chicken breast scraps leftover after properly slicing the breasts to make stuffed rolls.

 What is Ras-el-hanout?

 One of the spices I used to make this dish is a North-African spice mixture called Ras-el-hanout.
 (Amazon affiliate link).
 The name of this spice mixture means translated from Arabic “head of the shop”, and that means again a mixture featuring the best spices that the shop has to offer.

 Ras-el-hanout is usually associated with Moroccan cooking although many of the North-African countries use it in their cooking.